SollyBunny/discord-bot/README.md

 	[dc.INT, "server", "ID of the server", false]
 ]
 ```
-And an explanation of the format
+And the format
 ```js
 args: [
 	[dc.TYPEOFARG, "name", "Description", <required>]
 ]
 ```
 As a reminder, the arg types are `dc.TEXT`, `dc.BIGTEXT`, `dc.INT`, `dc.NUM`, `dc.USER`, `dc.ROLE`, `dc.BOOL`, `dc.CHOICE`.
 There are also some extra items for certain arg types
-#### dc.INT / dc.NUM
-2 more arguments `min` and `max` can be specified
+`dc.INT` / `dc.NUM` 2 more arguments `min` and `max` can be specified
-#### dc.CHOICE
-another argument of a list must be specified with the different things this argument can be
+`dc.CHOICE`: another argument of a list must be specified with the different things this argument can be

-### IO
-In the command function, `this` refers to the message object with some extras
+In the command function, `this` refers to the (message)[https://discord.js.org/#/docs/discord.js/main/class/Message], (interaction)[https://discord.js.org/#/docs/discord.js/main/class/CommandInteraction] object with some extras.
-#### Embedreply
+These extras are:
+`this.author.isNotPerson`: Whether the author is a bot, system or webhook message or just a user
+`async this.embedreply(Object {<opts>}) => undefined`: Send an embed reply
+`async this.errorreply(msg: String) => undefined`: A shorthand for an error message embedreply
+`async this.webhookreply(user: dc.GuildMember, msg: String) => undefined`: Send a message as a different user (sends a message in DMs)

-This is the most complicated given function, and as such I'm going to break it down a bit more.
+Here is an explanation of the most complicated given function, and as such I'm going to break it down a bit more.
 Here is the semi formal syntax for referance
 ```js
 async this.embedreply(Object<{
 	msg: String